-Former Trump adviser Kellyanne Conway and George Conway are planning to divorce
+Former Trump Adviser Kellyanne Conway and George Conway Are Divorcing

-WASHINGTON — Kellyanne Conway, a Republican strategist and longtime adviser to former President Donald Trump, and George Conway, a conservative lawyer who became one of Trump’s fiercest critics, are planning to divorce after 22 years of marriage, people familiar with the arrangement said.
+WASHINGTON — Kellyanne Conway, a Republican strategist and longtime adviser to former President Donald Trump, and George Conway, a conservative lawyer who became one of Trump’s fiercest critics, confirmed that they are divorcing after 22 years of marriage.

 The development, reported earlier by The New York Post, surprised few people in Washington, who for four years of the Trump presidency were bewildered by the sometimes publicly hostile dynamic between the onetime Republican power couple.
-The animosity on display made it apparent that this was not a D.C. odd couple for the Trump era, like Mary Matalin and James Carville, but a unit more seriously threatened by their political disagreements.
+The animosity on display made it apparent that this was not a D.C. odd couple for the Trump era, as Mary Matalin and James Carville were in the Clinton years, but a unit more seriously threatened by their political disagreements.

 The public unraveling of the Conways was viewed as yet another casualty of an association with Trump, a breakup of a couple who seemed suited for each other — until a president and a Twitter handle got in the way.

+In a joint statement released late Saturday, the couple said they were in the “final stages of an amicable divorce” and that they remained “united as parents” to their four children.
+They also asked for privacy.

 George Conway, once a Trump supporter who cried tears of joy on election night in 2016, began publicly rebuking Trump shortly after he was sworn into office, when he fired James Comey, the director of the FBI.
-Appalled by the president’s attacks on the rule of law, George Conway quickly gained a cult following on Twitter as he ramped up his critiques and regularly diagnosed Trump with narcissistic personality disorder, declaring him unfit to hold office.
+Appalled by what he viewed as the president’s attacks on the rule of law, George Conway quickly gained a cult following on Twitter as he ramped up his critiques.
+He regularly asserted that Trump had narcissistic personality disorder and declared him unfit to hold office.

 During her years in the White House, when she served as counselor to the president, Kellyanne Conway tried to tamp down interest in her husband and would often berate reporters who dared to ask or write about her marriage or about George Conway.